Emblem of Sri Lanka: Dominion of Ceylon

-When Ceylon was granted independence from Britain as a dominion in 1948, the need of a new national emblem arose.
-A committee was named in order to create a national emblem.
-According to its recommendation a national emblem was adopted in 1954.
+When Ceylon was granted independence from Britain as a dominion in 1948, the need for a new national emblem arose.
+A committee was appointed in order to create a national emblem.
+According to its recommendation, a national emblem was adopted in 1954.
 The island had been a British Crown Colony since 1802.
-The emblem was not strictly in the heraldic tradition, however was granted by the College of Arms in 1954.
+The emblem was not strictly in the heraldic tradition; however, it was granted by the College of Arms in 1954.
 It was derived from the Royal Banner of the Kandyan Kingdom.
 It largely reflected the Buddhist traditions of the Sinhalese people.
-At its center had a disk with a gold lion passant holding a sword (here called the Ceylon lion) in its right fore paw, on a maroon background, was taken from the Royal Banner of the Kandyan Kingdom.
-Around it were the golden petals of a water lily and topped with the crown ensigning the roundel is called the Ceylon crown; it follows the design of the crown worn by the kings of Kandy.
-The crown symbolised Queen Elizabeth II as head of state of Ceylon, and it disappeared from the country's arms after change of status to a republic.
+At its center was a disk with a gold lion passant holding a sword (here called the Ceylon lion) in its right fore paw, on a maroon background, taken from the Royal Banner of the Kandyan Kingdom.
+Around it were the golden petals of a water lily, and it was topped with the crown ensigning the roundel, called the Ceylon crown; it follows the design of the crown worn by the kings of Kandy.
+The crown symbolised Queen Elizabeth II as head of state of Ceylon, and it disappeared from the country's arms after the change of status to a republic.

 Sri Lanka

-The present emblem of was created in 1972 with the ideas and guidance of Nissanka Wijeyeratne.
+The present emblem was created in 1972 with the ideas and guidance of Nissanka Wijeyeratne.
 At the time, he was Permanent Secretary to the Ministry of Cultural Affairs and Chairman of the National Emblem and Flag Design Committee.
-The designer of the emblem was Venerable Mapalagama Wipulasara Maha Thera and Art Work by S.M Seneviratne.
-The emblem features a gold lion passant, holding a sword in its right fore paw (the same lion from the flag of Sri Lanka) in the centre on a maroon background surrounded by golden petals of a Blue Lotus, the national flower of the country.
-This is placed on top of a traditional grain vase that sprouts sheaves of rice grains that circle the border reflecting prosperity.
+The designer of the emblem was Venerable Mapalagama Wipulasara Maha Thera and the artwork was by S.M.
+Seneviratne.
+The emblem features a gold lion passant, holding a sword in its right fore paw (the same lion from the flag of Sri Lanka) in the centre on a maroon background, surrounded by golden petals of a Blue Lotus, the national flower of the country.
+This is placed on top of a traditional grain vase that sprouts sheaves of rice grains that circle the border, reflecting prosperity.

 The crest is the Dharmacakra, symbolizing the country's foremost place for Buddhism and just rule.
 Traditional Sinhalese heraldic symbols for the sun and the moon form the supporters.